CALL FOR REGISTRATION

 - What are the mechanisms and outcomes of activity clustering in cities?
 Or is ‘the cluster’ an outmoded concept?

-- What are the varying material outcomes of new working practices in contemporary cities in ‘developed’ economies?
+- What are the varying material outcomes of new working practices and technologies in contemporary cities in ‘developed’ economies?

-Our aim is to bring together researchers from diverse disciplinary backgrounds.
-Confirmed speakers are: J. Hong and P. Thakuriah (UBDC, University of Glasgow) on ICT and commuting patterns of workers; B. Burchill (University of Cambridge) on the new diversity of fixed and mobile workplaces; M. Pallares Barbera (Autonomous Universty of Barcelona) and M. d’Ovidio (University of Bari) on live-work spaces; T. Virani (Queen Mary London) and R. Gill (City University), O. Ibert and S. Schmidt (IRS, Berlin), C. Lorne (University of Manchester) and J. Merkel (City University) on ‘new’ collaborative urban workspaces.
+We are bringing together researchers from diverse disciplinary backgrounds for a lively mixture of paper presentations, panel sessions and informal networking.
+Confirmed paper speakers are: J. Hong (UBDC, University of Glasgow) on ICT and commuting patterns of workers; B. Burchill (University of Cambridge) on the new diversity of fixed and mobile workplaces; S Armondi ((Politecnico di Milano) on new manufacturing and innovative workplaces; C Kayanan (University of Michigan) on innovation districts; M. Pallares Barbera (Autonomous University of Barcelona), and M. d’Ovidio (University of Bari) on new industrial and live-work spaces; T. Virani (Queen Mary London), S. Schmidt (IRS, Berlin), C. Lorne (University of Manchester) and J. Merkel (City University) on ‘new’ collaborative urban workspaces; A Wilkins and D Reuschke (University of Southampton) on homes as co-working spaces.
+Panel speakers additionally currently include Stephanie Taylor, Rachel Granger, Andy Pratt, Oliver Ibert, Brian Hracs, Donald Houston, Taylor Brydges.

 The seminar is funded by the Urban Studies Foundation and jointly organized by Dr Carol Ekinsmyth (University of Portsmouth), Dr Darja Reuschke (University of Southampton) and Dr Maria Tsampra and Dr Alex Afouxenidis (EKKE, Athens).